 It probably feels like the COVID-19 pandemic has impacted nearly every aspect of life, including your taxes.
 But when it comes to your tax return, Canadians who worked from home for the majority of 2021 might enjoy a bit of a break on their taxes once again this year.

-If you’re one of the many Canadians who suddenly found yourself setting up shop in your basement or at the kitchen table in 2020 as a result of the pandemic, you may be eligible for a tax deduction this year.
-The Canada Revenue Agency has implemented a new tax form to “simplify claiming the deduction for home office expenses for the tax year of 2020,” according to the Government of Canada website.
+If you’re one of the many Canadians who suddenly found yourself setting up shop in your basement or at the kitchen table because of the pandemic, you may be eligible for another tax deduction this year.
+This year, the Canada Revenue Agency (CRA) has extended the work-from-home expense deduction that came into effect in 2020 to help “simplify claiming the deduction for home office expenses,” according to the Government of Canada website.

 New way to claim work-from-home expenses

-"If you were working from home in 2020 due to the COVID-19 pandemic, the government has introduced a new tax form which was designed specifically for Canadians who had to convert part of their home to their office," said Dawson.
+"If you worked remotely for at least 50% of 2021 due to the pandemic, then you're most likely eligible to take advantage of the tax break that was designed specifically for Canadians who had to convert part of their home to their office due to the pandemic," said Dawson.

 Who's eligible and what can you claim?

-"If you spent at least 50% of 2020 working from home for a minimum of four consecutive weeks, you can claim up to a maximum of $400 on your taxes.
+"If you spent at least 50% of your work hours in 2021 working remotely for a minimum of four consecutive weeks, you can now claim up to a maximum of $500 on your taxes (up from $400 last year).
 This is a deduction against your income, not a benefit, so it reduces your overall income for the year," said Dawson.

-Claiming expenses with this form was designed to be simple – a flat fee of $2 per day for every day you worked from home in 2020 – and both full-time and part-time workers can use the form to claim work from home expenses.
+Claiming expenses is designed to be simple when you use the new T777S form.
+A flat fee of $2 per day for every day you worked from home in 2021 is paid in the form of a tax credit, and both full-time and part-time workers are eligible to use it.

 Each person in your household who is working from home due to COVID-19 who qualifies can apply for this deduction, and no receipts for expenses are required.